JudahGabriel/RavenDB.Identity/Readme.md

 	services
 		.AddRavenDb(Configuration.GetConnectionString("RavenDbConnection")) // Create a RavenDB DocumentStore singleton.
 		.AddRavenDbAsyncSession() // Create a RavenDB IAsyncDocumentSession for each request.
 		.AddRavenDbIdentity<AppUser>(); // Use Raven for users and roles.
-AppUser is a simple DTO to hold our user data.
+AppUser is your class, a simple DTO to hold user data.
 See https://github.com/JudahGabriel/RavenDB.Identity/blob/master/Sample.Web.NetCore/Models/AppUser.cs

 	...
 }